-Resource Justification Airspace Management and Use The Proposed Action does not include the addition of new airspace or any modifications to existing airspace.
+Resource Justification The Proposed Action does not include the addition of new airspace or any Airspace Management and Use modifications to existing airspace.
 Therefore, this resource would not be affected.
-Water Resources Implementation of the Proposed Action is not expected to impact water resources.
+Implementation of the Proposed Action is not expected to impact water resources.
 No wetlands or playas are located within the project area.
-No additional groundwater would be drawn to support the proposed structures.
-In fact, the consolidation of facilities may have a minor beneficial impact on water resources by providing more efficient water use by personnel.
+No Water Resources additional ground water would be drawn to support the proposed structures. water Resources In fact, the consolidation of facilities may have a minor beneficial impact on water resources by providing more efficient water use by personnel.
 Therefore, effects to this resource can be discounted.
-Geologic Resources The Proposed Action would take place at or near the surface of previously disturbed, government-owned land where no significant geologic features are located.
+The Proposed Action would take place at or near the surface of previously Geologic Resources disturbed, government-owned land where no significant geologic features are located.
 Therefore, this resource would not be affected.
-Biological Resources No species protected under the Endangered Species Act (whether listed as candidate, threatened, or endangered) are known to occur on MHAFB (MHAFB 2021c).
+No species protected under the Endangered Species Act (whether listed as Biological Resources candidate, threatened, or endangered) are known to occur on MHAFB (MHAFB 2021c).
 Therefore, this resource would not be affected.
-Land Use The Proposed Action would take place on previously disturbed, government- owned land, which would remain in military use.
+The Proposed Action would take place on previously disturbed, government- Land Use owned land, which would remain in military use.
 No change in land use is being proposed.
 Therefore, this resource would not be affected.
-Infrastructure The Proposed Action includes construction of new buildings.
-However, these proposed types of buildings are common at MHAFB in form and function.
-Public Health and Safety Best Management Practices (BMPs) would be implemented during all construction and renovation projects, including limiting public access to construction sites.
+The Proposed Action includes construction of new buildings.
+However, Infrastructure these proposed types of buildings are common at MHAFB in form and function.
+Best Management Practices (BMPs) would be implemented during all Public Health and Safety construction and renovation projects, including limiting public access to 1 done freath and Safety construction sites.
 Therefore, the Proposed Action poses no risk to public health and safety.
-Hazardous Materials and Wastes BMPs would be implemented during all construction and renovation projects to avoid or eliminate release of hazardous material and waste.
-Hazardous waste, if encountered, will be handled in a manner consistent with existing guidelines and regulations.
+BMPs would be implemented during all construction and renovation projects to avoid or eliminate release of hazardous material and waste.
+Hazardous Hazardous Materials and Wastes waste, if encountered, will be handled consistent with existing guidelines Trazardous iviatoriais and vi astes and regulations.
 MHAFB would obtain all required permits for waste disposal prior to the start of work.
 Therefore, impacts associated with hazardous material and waste would be minimal.
-Socioeconomics Implementation of the Proposed Action would result in no net loss or gain of employees or base personnel.
+Implementation of the Proposed Action would result in no net loss or gain of Socioeconomics employees or base personnel.
 Therefore, there would be no impact to the socioeconomics of the project area.
 Environmental Justice There are no environmental justice populations present within the project area.
 Therefore, there would be no impact to this resource area.